LazyRen/LazyRen.github.io/_posts/devlog/blog/2022-01-07-preventing-fouc-of-the-sidebar.md

 ## Solution

-I found a [workaround solution] that enforces code to slowly appear to give a time for it to load & apply css properly.
+I found a [workaround solution] that enforces code to slowly appear to give time for it to load & apply CSS properly.
 I know this is just a workaround, and the problem still lies below, but as long as I don't see it, I'm okay with it...

 You may check my [commit].
 The implementation is very simple.
-I'll give `fadeIn` animation to the web element that is suffering *FOUC* problem.
-So viewer won't notice it.
+I'll give `fadeIn` animation to the web element that is suffering the *FOUC* problem.
+So viewers won't notice it.

 ### Implementation

-There is only two files to touch.
+There are only two files to touch.

 ```default
 /_includes/body/sidebar-sticky.html